Camp Shorabak: United States

-Marine Wing Suppprt Squadron-371(February 2009-October) laid aluminum matting in Camp Bastion and throughout Helmand Province.
+Marine Wing Support Squadron-371(February 2009-October) laid aluminum matting in Camp Bastion and throughout Helmand Province.

 On 14 September 2012 Camp Bastion was attacked by a unit of 15 Taliban fighters.
-The base was defended by pilots and aircraft maintenance personnel from Marine Attack Squadron 21 and No. 51 Squadron RAF Regiment.
+The base was defended by pilots and aircraft maintenance personnel from Marine Attack Squadron 211 and No. 51 Squadron RAF Regiment.
 Base security had been reduced in the weeks leading up to the attack, and the Taliban unit was able to damage or destroy eight USMC AV-8B Harrier II jets before all were killed or captured.
 Two Marines died in the fighting.

 Other countries

-Camp Shorabak has been used by various countries including Denmark (until 20 May 2014), Estonia (until 9 May 2014) and Tonga (until 28 April 2014).
+While the base was run by the United Kingdom, Camp Bastion was used by a number of other countries including Denmark (until 20 May 2014), Estonia (until 9 May 2014) and Tonga (until 28 April 2014).

 Hospital

 Camp Bastion's Hospital was built by 170 Engineer Group and was operated by regular and reserve personnel of the British Army, Royal Navy, and Royal Air Force of the Joint Force Medical Group, as well as medical assets from the US Army.
-Medical staff included Orthopaedic Surgeons, General Surgeons, Anaesthetists, Nurses and Medics.
+Medical staff included orthopaedic surgeons, general surgeons, anaesthetists, nurses and medics.
 The hospital was the location to which wounded military personnel from the British, US and other ISAF forces in Helmand Province were evacuated from the battlefield for treatment, supported by US Army, Navy, and Air Force medics, or from which they were further evacuated to the Royal Centre for Defence Medicine at Queen Elizabeth Hospital in Birmingham.
 Afghan civilians were also treated at the hospital for injuries sustained in war including victims of improvised explosive device attacks.
 The hospital was closed down on 22 September 2014.

 A number of units were deployed to Afghanistan and worked at the hospital: